autoplot/documentation/javadoc/org/autoplot/AutoplotDataServer.md

+# org.autoplot.AutoplotDataServer

-# org.autoplot.AutoplotDataServerData server for U. Iowa P.W.
+Data server for U. Iowa P.W.
 Group converts URIs into streams of data.
-These would typically
- be qstream or older das2stream format, but the code (apparently) supports .xls, .dat, and .bin as well.
+These would typically be qstream or older das2stream format, but the code (apparently) supports .xls, .dat, and .bin as well.

  See also AutoplotServer, which serves images.

-AutoplotDataServer( )
+# AutoplotDataServer( )

 ***